What is a Bullet Journal?

 To start a bullet journal, you need an icon library so you know how to better sort your notations.
 As you can see here, I have many different icons that I started with.
 Over time, I’ve really whittled it down to three: the square bullet, the hollow round bullet, and the dot bullet.
 Of course, I fill in the bullet when a task is accomplished and I use the arrow to migrate them, but everything else has fallen by the wayside.
 So again, I would suggest you keep it simple.
 You can have a few bullets and leave room in your icon library to add more as you think them up.
 Too many symbols can leave a person dazed and confused.

 A great customization to start with is to add more detail to your daily entries.
 My dailies help remind me to keep track of little stuff throughout my day, such as my water consumption and what I’ve had to eat.
 You could use it to jot down your daily weight, your calories, how many steps you’ve taken, how long you meditated, etc… Your daily spread is as customizable as you’d like.
 It really is the heart and soul of the bullet journal, so don’t be afraid to take up a lot of space with it.
+A great way to really spice up your daily spread is to incorporate some beautiful stamps!
 When I first started, I was shy about using more than a quarter of a page for a single day.
 I mean, look how many entries I managed to cram into this page!
 Now I boldly use half a page or sometimes more, depending on how many tasks and events I have.

 Once you’ve started your monthly and daily spreads, you are free to add whatever you’d like.
 You can use pages to keep track of odds and ends, like Christmas gift ideas or restaurants to try.
 Use pages to doodle or jot down quick poems, or even potential baby names.
 The possibilities are endless.
 Whatever your needs, the bullet journal can fill them.
 Just don’t try to do too much when you are first getting started.
 Don’t try to write down every list that’s ever occurred to you, as this can get overwhelming fast and make you feel bogged down.
 The bullet journal is meant to be sleek and simple, so don’t overthink it!